sebidelamata/web3_profile/README.md

 Adjust your testnetDeploy.js file to reflect your metadata tokenURI. run `npm run testnetDeploy`.
 Adjust React app if necessary to run on Arbitrum Sepolia.

+Adjust your package.json file to reflect your testnet deployment:
+    ```
+    ...,
+    "scripts": {
+        ...,
+        "testnetVerify": "npx hardhat verify --network arbitrumSepolia <contractAddress> <ownerAddress>",
+        ...
+    },
+    ...
+    ```
+After making this adjustment, run 'npm run testnetVerify' to verify your deployed contract on Arbitrum Sepolia.

 If you would like to deploy to Arbitrum One, adjust your arbitrumDeploy.js file to reflect your metadata tokenURI. run `npm run arbitrumDeploy`.
 Adjust React app if necessary to run on Arbitrum One.

 ## Running Client